ml-archive/blog/source/_posts/2016-11-08-Vapor-setup.md

     //This is where the 'post' request gets redirected to func create(request: Request) throws -> ResponseRepresentable {

-        //Guard statement to make sure we are validating the data correct (we ofc should also later quard for the color etc) guard let name = request.data["name"]?.string else {
+        //Guard statement to make sure we are validating the data correct (we of course should also later guard for the color etc) guard let name = request.data["name"]?.string else {
             //Throw a Abort response, I like using the custom status to make sure the frontends have the correct message and response code throw Abort.custom(status: Status.preconditionFailed, message: "Missing name")